hphelion/documentation/moonshot/install.updates-and-extensions.md

 9. To check on the progress of the installation, click **More > View Progress**.

 10. Verify the patch installation.
 Once the job is in its completed state, reopen the patched proposal in the Installation Dashboard.
 Click **Edit**.
-For example, you should see the name of the hot fix, such as
-"Token-Expiration Hotfix Enabled."
+For example, you should see the name of the hot fix, such as "Token-Expiration Hotfix Enabled."
 To apply the hot fix in your cloud, set its attribute Boolean value to **true**, click **Apply** and then **Save**.

 New patches may be available periodically.
-Be sure to revisit the Updates and Extensions panel on a regular basis.
+When you use the Administration Dashboard, be sure to revisit the Updates and Extensions panel on a regular basis.

 <!--
 ## Modify the CODN Runtime Configuration